Igloo Marine Ultra Cooler Review

 Visual Appeal –

 The design is simple yet looks high-quality.
 The metal hardware and off-white handles give a nice contrast to the all-white look.
-The wheeled options are able to incorporate rather large wheels without making it look too extreme or cheesy.
+The wheeled options can incorporate rather large wheels without making them look too extreme or cheesy.
 This all combines for a classic look that seems right at home on a boat.
 But for those wanting colored options, you will be out of luck.

 Overall Rating –